lennyleadership/spiritual_notes/content.en/docs/41 Resources/02_satan_god's_plan.md

 Yes, Satan did want Jesus to be crucified.

 But it is significant to note that he didn’t want it for the same reasons as those he used as tools did.
-As the ultimate betrayer, Satan made it look to others like <b>serving Satan’s interests was serving their own</b><label for="interest" class="margin-toggle sidenote-number"></label><span class="sidenote">self-centered mind-sets</span>.
+As the ultimate betrayer, Satan made it look to others like <b>serving Satan’s interests was serving their own</b><label for="reasons" class="margin-toggle sidenote-number"></label><span class="sidenote">self-centered mind-sets</span>.

 <b>Judas Iscariot</b>

-Judas wanted money (see Luke 22:5-6).
-He may have wanted fame too.
+<b>Judas wanted money</b> (see Luke 22:5-6). <b>He may have wanted fame</b> too<label for="reasons" class="margin-toggle sidenote-number"></label><span class="sidenote">self-centered mind-sets</span>.
 His additional motives have been explored in a variety of ways (I asked a question about this here.
 My personal view, however, is that whatever else may have occurred to Judas, his principal motivation was greed.
 From John 12:

 > 5 Why was not this ointment sold for three hundred pence, and given to the poor?
 >